JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query web
 ```

-Multiple redirect URIs were returned: a standard local-development callback, and a second that did not match that pattern.

 > ![Rogue Application Redirect URIs](evidence/08-rogue-web-redirect-uris.png)
-> *Highlighted: the suspicious `redirect URI` identifies the callback destination associated with the investigated OAuth authorization flow.*

-To establish what that configuration produced in practice, I followed the consent flow.
+> *Highlighted: a redirect URI that does not match the standard local-development pattern present alongside it.*

+Two redirect URIs were configured.
+One was a normal local-development callback.
+The other pointed outside the tenant, and that is where authorization codes issued to this application land.

+### Executing the consent flow

+Configuration alone does not prove what the flow produces.
+I executed the authorization request against my own operative account to demonstrate the path end to end.

 > ![OAuth Consent Flow - Step 1](evidence/09-oauth-consent-step-1.png)
->
-> *Context: The consent flow showed the `rogue application` requesting delegated access to the `legacy application's` exposed API.*
+> *Highlighted: the rogue application requesting delegated access to the legacy application's exposed API.*

+The request surfaced as a consent prompt naming the rogue application and the scope it was asking for.

+### Approving the consent request

+The flow required explicit approval before the delegated permission could be issued.

 > ![OAuth Consent Flow - Step 2](evidence/10-oauth-consent-step-2.png)
->
-> *Context: The authorization flow required `explicit user consent` before the requested delegated permission could be granted.*
+> *Highlighted: the approval step required before the requested delegated permission is granted.*

+No authentication was requested at any point.
+The account was already signed in, and the only action required was approval.

+### Querying OAuth permission grants

 A consent screen is a browser event.
-Whether it wrote a durable object was a separate question, so I queried the grants held by the second application.
+Whether it wrote a durable object was a separate question, so I queried the grants held by the rogue application.

 ```powershell
 az ad app permission list-grants `